MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/copilot-get-information.md

 ### Enrich leads with related information

-Copilot can enrich your leads with information from Dynamics 365 Sales, LinkedIn, and Bing, such as:
+Copilot can enrich your leads with information from Dynamics 365 Sales, Dynamics 365 Customer Insights, LinkedIn, and Bing, such as:

 - Possible contacts, based on the lead name, phone number, email address, and company name

+- Insights about customer sentiment, behavior, and interest generated based on unified activity data in Dynamics 365 Customer Insights, if configured.
+[Learn more](/dynamics365/customer-insights/data/faqs-profile-summary)

 - The latest news about the account, curated by Bing

 - Suggested LinkedIn profiles for the contact, if you have the LinkedIn Sales Navigator license

 After you select a lead, Copilot suggests other records that might be associated with the lead and from which it can glean more information.